4.6. Programmable Accounts

 • Gas token address (which token is used as gas) Contract bytecode

 A programmable account ruleset can be configured to establish a contract owner who can update or destroy the programmable account.
-The accounts can be cleared with a transaction by creating a new UTXO of the same amount of tokens in the account-based balance (minus the fee paid to the block creator for that transaction).
+The accounts can be cleared with a transaction by creating a new UTXO of the same amount of tokens in the account-based balance (minus the fee paid to the block producer for that transaction).

 OP_ASSIGN sends UTXO funds to an existing smart contract, identified with its transaction id hash